wallarm/product-documentation/docs/latest/api-discovery/setup.md

 We must match `middle_name,` but not `name` or `middle`.
 So, we set a score for `name` to `0.1` so we will not match `name`.
 But we must give `middle` a big score of `0.5` because "middle_name" is a strong combination.

-To prevent us from detecting "middle" without `name,` we mark `name` as definitive for an entity.
+To prevent us from detecting "middle" without `name,` we mark `name` as mandatory for an entity.
 If `name` is not found, no sensitive data is detected.

 ![API Discovery – Settings - Sensitive data - Creating custom pattern](../images/about-wallarm-waf/api-discovery/api-discovery-settings-sd-own-pattern.png)